 Plan your work; work your plan.
 You've heard these phrases countless times.
 Nor is there anything unique about any of the points noted above.

 Just presenting a great product on the Web will not produce.
-Even having a great website is simply not enough.
+Even having a great website is not enough.

 You must work at it continually and market your product or service effectively if you expect potential customers to find you in the first place.
 Then, more importantly, come back again and again.